Aisling Brouwer is an ambient classical composer and producer who has an extensive background in music for film and TV.

 Aside from her scores for visual media, Aisling is part of composer duo AVA – an artist project already published by Manners McDade, with renowned violinist Anna Phoebe.
 Their first two EPs received outstanding reviews and radio plays on BBC3, BBC6. and BBC London; their debut album will be released early 2019.

-Aisling is currently scoring Rubika Shah’s debut feature film White Riot, a documentary exploring how punk influenced politics in late-1970s Britain.
-It follows artists & fanzine creators who fought the neo-Nazi National Front, and overcame death threats, physical attacks and police brutality to create the British civil rights movement Rock Against Racism.
+In 2019, Aisling scored Rubika Shah’s debut feature film White Riot, a documentary exploring how punk influenced politics in late-1970s Britain.
+It follows artists & fanzine creators who fought the neo-Nazi National Front, whilst overcoming death threats, physical attacks and police brutality to create the British civil rights movement Rock Against Racism.

 The film is based on Shah’ s short White Riot: London (also scored by Aisling) that premiered at Sundance 2017 and went on to screen at Berlinale, Tel Aviv, Tribeca and Sheffield Doc/Fest amongst others.
 It was shortlisted for a Grierson Award in 2018.